I adore baking, so it’s probably fitting the first recipe I’m posting here is a cake.

 1 ½ tsp baking powder

-Preheat your oven to 180˚C on combination steam setting - if yours has variable steam levels, 80% or 100% steam will work here.
+1. Preheat your oven to 180˚C/350˚F on combination steam setting.
+If your oven has variable steam levels, 80% steam will work here.
 Grease and line a loaf tin with baking paper so it comes up above the long sides (this will help you lift it out after cooking).